kenzanlabs/keystone/CONTRIBUTING.md

 1. Your PR has an issue created that has been reviewed by the Keystone maintaining team
 2. Your branch name follows the expected naming convention `{issue-type}/issue-{issueNumber}-description` of issue, e.g. _bug/issue-111-fix-button-style_.
 Issue type will be determined by the label added to the issue in Github.
-3. Your PR has passed the build
+3. Your PR has passed the build (will need to pass linting and unit testing checks)
+4. Unit tests have been added for code changes
+5. There are no merge conflicts
+6. The entire body of work from the issue has been completed
+7. The issue being resolved should be included in the description of the PR
+8. If applicable, make sure the project's README is kept up-to date.

+## Dependency Management
+When adding or updating NPM dependencies, please follow these rules

-4. If you have added any dependencies (npm / bower) to your project, links to the repo and explanations to their inclusion should be provided
+1. If you have added any dependencies to your project, links to their repo and an explanation of their need should be provided
+2. Please make sure your dependencies are installed correctly.  `dependencies` are those modules that are explicitly needed by this package in order to run.  `devDependencies` are only needed for local development or building the package.
+The rule of thumb is, _if it goes in src/index.js it's a dependency, otherwise it's a devDependency_
-5. Bower and NPM package versions should not contain `~` or `^`, we want to pin to specific versions, and should be organized alpha sort ASC
+3. NPM package versions should not contain `~` or `^` as we only want to pin to specific versions.
+They should be organized alpha sorted ascending.
-6. There are no merge conflicts
-7. The entire body of work from the issue has been completed
-8. The issue being resolved should be included in the description of the PR

 ## Commit Messages
 Commit message are important when looking at the work history of an application.
 Please consider the following as you